alexoughton/rtd-openstack-xenserver/docs/04-install-identity-keystone-on-controller.rst

       [token]
       provider = uuid
       driver = memcache
+      expiration = 86400

       [revoke]
       driver = sql

+* Note: I have extended token expiration 24-hours, due to issues I experienced with large images timing-out during the saving process.
+You may wish to use a shorter expiration, depending on your security requirements.

 5. Populate the keystone database::

     # su -s /bin/sh -c "keystone-manage db_sync" keystone